-How to create and use Flyers to attract new customers in your area.
+How to create and use flyers to attract new customers in your area.

 One of the easiest ways to grow your business is to target potential clients where they live, work, and play.
 Think about it this way — a potential client is walking to the dog park feeling a little guilty that Fido didn't get any exercise yesterday.
 As they walk past the community board, they see a flyer for an awesome, local dog walking business.
 They grab one of the tear-offs, give you a ring, and become a regular, recurring client.
+Easy peasy!

 Using pet sitting flyers is one of the most effective ways you can grow your business!
 When thinking about using flyers as a marketing channel — there are three steps to take.